SimonBiggs/scriptedforms/README.md

 ## Security notice

-Be aware that ScriptedForms uses the Jupyter Notebook interface.
+Be aware that ScriptedForms uses the Jupyter Notebook Server the security model of which is available [here](http://jupyter-notebook.readthedocs.io/en/stable/security.html#security-in-the-jupyter-notebook-server).
 When a user has access to the forms, should they have sufficient know how, they also have the ability to run arbitrary Python code without limitations.

 ## Quick start